In the offseason, Pascal Siakam signed a four-year, $129 million extension with the Toronto Raptors.

 If that were to happen, it would impact the Raptors financially moving forward because it would eat into their future cap space.
 The one person currently on the team who would be impacted by Siakam making the All-NBA Second Team this season the most is Fred VanVleet, as he'll be an unrestricted free agent this offseason and is in line to make more on his next contract than Toronto's other unrestricted free agents, Serge Ibaka and Marc Gasol.

 As John Hollinger of The Athletic noted prior to this season's trade deadline, anything over $20 million annually for VanVleet on his next contract would make it complicated for the Raptors to create max room in the summer of 2021, when they are expected to pursue Antetokounmpo should he become an unrestricted free agent.
 The more money the Raptors have to pay Siakam between now and then, the less they'll have to spend on VanVleet or any other free agent if the intention is to maintain financial flexibility.

 The Raptors are fortunate that not many teams have the cap space they'd need this offseason to lure VanVleet away from Toronto.
 But as the saying goes, all it takes is one team.

 MORE: Lowry, VanVleet rank among top 30 clutch players

 The New York Knicks and Detroit Pistons are two in particular that have been linked to VanVleet because of their need for a point guard and the amount of cap space they are both projected to have.
 If either one of them offers VanVleet a contract in the ballpark of $20 million a year, it might make the Raptors think twice, especially if Siakam gets the All-NBA Second Team bump.

-With so much unknown - from what the salary cap will be to whether or not this season will resume - the Raptors will probably cross that bridge when they come to it.
+With so much unknown, the Raptors will probably cross that bridge when they come to it.